-- Complete an enrollment application by the published deadline date as outlined on the university's webpage.
-Applicants complete the Application for Non-Matriculating Students and send this signed formwith tuition and applicable fees (application fee, Banyan Tree 101 (BT101) fee, and technology fee) to the FNU Registrar.
+- 1. Applicants complete the Application for Non-Matriculating Students and send this signed form with tuition and applicable fees (application fee, Banyan Tree 101 (BT101) fee, and technology fee) to the FNU Registrar. - 2.

-- 2. Watch for email communication from an Enrollment Coordinator detailing the subsequent steps to finalize the application and process payment. - 3. ¶ - 4.
 Upon receipt of the application, tuition, and fees, the Registrar sends a letter of acceptance that is copied to the Information Technology staff (IT staff).
-The student may begin the Banyan Tree 101 (BT101) course at this time. - 5.
-Upon completion of the Banyan Tree 101 (BT101) course, the student registers for the course. - 6.
+The student may begin the Banyan Tree 101 (BT101) course at this time. - 3.
+Upon completion of the Banyan Tree 101 (BT101) course, the student registers for the course. - 4.
 Courses must be started at the beginning of a term.